Why this matters

 Arizona cottage food — your questions answered.

-Do I need to register to sell cottage food in Arizona?
+Do I need to register to sell cottage food in Arizona, and what does it cost?

 Arizona cottage food laws: what is the short version?

-Do I need a cottage food registration in Arizona?
+Do I need a cottage food license or permit in Arizona?

 Yes.
 Arizona requires registration before selling cottage food.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.